ClonyPDF home

 Hair accessories and jewellery

 Discreet hair grips, bobby pins, and small clips used functionally to keep hair away from the face are generally not flagged by reviewers.
 Large or ornate hair accessories — particularly those that cover part of the hairline or head — may be treated as head coverings and assessed under different guidance.
 Avoid anything that could be mistaken for a hat brim or headband that obscures the hairline.
+Related appearance rules are covered in dress code and makeup rules.

 Hair Rules for Children's Passport Photos